ManageIQ/integration_tests/docs/guides/bugzilla.rst

       """
       assert True

-So here in the ``Bugzilla`` docblock, in addition to the two BZ's listed in the test case's metadata, there is an additional ``BZ 1234562`` which is in some way related to the test case.
+So here in the ``Bugzilla`` docblock, in addition to the two BZs listed in the test case's metadata, there is an additional ``BZ 1234562`` which is tangentially related to the test case.
+These additional BZs could be in another focus area, but your test case happens to hit them.
+They can be useful to someone trying to debug a failing test case.